stefaniesong/Ultrasound-AR-tool-tracking-system/readme.txt

   - markers_1: two flat markers;
   - multi: two cube targets;
   - coka: cylinder targets;
+- tracking:
+  - use translation and rotation martrix (with quaternion)
+  - use Euclidien matrices

 Process for building tracking project:
 Install Vuforia engine in a untiy project.
 Import the ultrasound probe